KOH RANG NATIONAL MARINE PARK

 Max depth: 15m

-Three finger Reef is a shoal with a mooring buoy on the North east side of the marine park.
-Schools of Spotted Snapper and lots of Groupers will be found living in and around the corals.
-This is also home to one of the larger Staghorn restoration projects so feel free to pick a broken piece up and plant it somewhere it can grow on the reef.
+Three Finger Reef is a shoal with a mooring buoy on the north east side of the National Marine Park.
+Schools of Spotted Snapper and lots of Groupers can be found living in and around the corals.
+This is also home to one of the Marine Park's Staghorn coral restoration projects, so please feel free to pick up a broken piece of Staghorn coral and plant it somewhere it can continue to grow on the reef.

-Seal faced, Masked and Giant Pufferfish call this reef home.
+Seal faced, Masked and Giant Puffer fish call this reef home.
 Bamboo sharks can also be found, and maybe even the occasional Cuttlefish.
-Also keep a keen eye out for the numerous Nudibranch and Scorpion fish making their home along the Rock walls on the Site, or Stone fish on the sand.
+Also keep an eye out for the numerous Nudibranch and Scorpion fish making their home along the rock walls on this dive site or find some Stone fish on the sand.

 Max depth: 28m

-The Pinnacles is a site for experienced divers to enjoy.
-Hiding just under the waves out in the open water two rock towers stand parallel and stretch towards to surface from a depth of 12m.
-At the Pinnacles base you will find Massive boulders precariously perched on top of each other, providing countless places for marine life to thrive.
+The Pinnacles is an amazing site for experienced divers.
+Hiding just below the waves out in the open water, two rock towers stand parallel and stretch towards to surface from a depth of 12 meters.
+At the Pinnacles' base you will find massive boulders precariously perched on top of each other, providing countless places for marine life to thrive.

-From massive adult Great Barracuda, to the smallest Nudibranch, this site is one to not miss!
+From large adult Great Barracudas to the smallest Nudibranch, this site is one to not miss.
 Eagle Rays, Turtles and Reef sharks can occasionally be seen here.
-There are some fun Swim-thrus and places for great photos, but be sure to watch out for Crown of thorns and Scorpion fish..
+There are some fun swim-throughs and places to take beautiful photos but be careful and watch out for Crown of Thorns and Scorpion Fish.

 LOCAL DIVE SITES